Skip to main content

 What fuzzing does

 Fuzz testing feeds random inputs to your code and watches for crashes, panics, or assertion failures.
 It finds bugs that humans do not think to test for, such as malformed UTF-8, integer overflows, and nil pointer dereferences.
 Go has built-in fuzzing since Go 1.18.
-You write a fuzz test, provide seed inputs, and the fuzzer mutates those seeds to explore the input space.
-When it finds a failure, it saves that input so the bug becomes a regression test.
+Unkey fuzz tests must use pkg/fuzz on top of Go’s native fuzzing API. pkg/fuzz provides deterministic seeds and converts fuzzer-controlled byte slices into typed values without hiding inputs from the coverage-guided fuzzer.
+Every fuzz test must call fuzz.Seed(f), accept data []byte, create a fuzz.Consumer with fuzz.New(t, data), and derive generated values from that consumer.
+Do not fuzz typed parameters directly, and do not use math/rand or ad hoc byte slicing inside fuzz tests.
+When the fuzzer finds a failure, Go saves that input so the bug becomes a regression test.

 When to write fuzz tests